 ● └─ advertise-nfs-endpoint@pvc\x2d853df71b\x2da838\x2d4e69\x2d87c6\x2d19d03e129f70.service

 📝 NOTE: Almost all other existing LINSTOR concepts such as storage pools, replica counts, and placement policies continue to work as expected with RWX volumes.
-Any notable exceptions to this can be found in the release announcement on the LINBIT community forums.
+You can find any notable exceptions to this in the release announcement in the LINBIT Community Forum.

 Potential use cases for LINSTOR RWX volumes